 The College of Professional Pilots of Canada (CPPC) was established in 2013 as a self-governing body to unify pilots across all segments of the industry.
 Safety, ethical conduct, continuous improvement and stewardship are the fundamental pillars of professional pilots and of the CPPC.
 The CPPC gives professional pilots a stronger, more influential voice at the tables of government committees and a seat at the table of committees that shape the industry.
 Through peer review, transparency, member support and democratic process, the CPPC serves to oversee, maintain and promote the calibre of professional pilots in Canada.
 As part of its stewardship of the profession, the CPPC promotes the training of professional pilots by contributing to an annual Continuation Flying Award to a deserving cadet.

 Hamilton Watches, a division of the Swatch Group, the largest watch manufacturer and distributor in the world, was founded in 1892 in Lancaster, Pennsylvania, USA.
 Their watches have been timing the skies since 1919, when the pioneering pilots of the era put their trust in the precision of its watches and navigation instruments.
 In addition to keeping the first American airmail service on track, Hamilton became the official watch of TWA, Eastern, United and Northwest Airlines, in the 1930s.
 In Canada, Hamilton is proud to support the Canadian Forces Snowbirds and worked with the crew to design an exclusive Hamilton Khaki Aviation only distributed to the Snowbirds members.
-Hamilton is also the Timekeeping Sponsor of some of the most prestigious Canadian aviation organizations such as COPA (Canadian Owners and Pilots Association), ATAC (Air Transport Association of Canada), the Webster Trophy Competition, the David Charles Abramson Memorial as well as the Air Cadet League of Canada.
+Hamilton is also the Timekeeping Sponsor of ATAC (Air Transport Association of Canada), the David Charles Abramson Memorial as well as the Air Cadet League of Canada.
 Hamilton Watches provides two pilot watches that are awarded annually to the top Power Pilot Scholarship cadet and the top Glider Pilot Scholarship cadet.

 Jazz Aviation LP